cgosiak/AirlineFinalProject/README.md

 (11/24/2015 - 9:00  PM)(Caleb G.)
 	Did a lot of work on Flight Class, started implementing very simple tests for method implementation.
 Pointers are working!!!

+(11/25/2015 - 12:30  PM)(Caleb G.)
+	Implemented Successful Methods To:
+	-Add New Flight to Schedule
+	-Add New Passenger to Flight
+	-Print Upcoming Flights
+	-Print a List of Passengers on a Flight
+	Will polish methods later!
+Also, I must note the being able to print the list of passengers to a flight also is the method I will use to print all passengers at the airport!
+Thus there is no need to keep track of an full list of all passengers at the airport, we would just make that list dynamically.